 There are several types of cyber-attacks to be aware of today.
 Some of the most common attacks include:

-Phishing is when an attacker sends fraudulent communications that appear to be real.
-The most common source is email.
-They will usually ask for credit card data or a password and username.
-This attack has become more prevalent in recent years.
+- Phishing – Phishing is when an attacker sends fraudulent communications that appear real, typically by email.
+In a phishing attempt, you may be asked to provide your credit card information or a password and username.
+This type of attack has become more prevalent in recent years.

-Malware is malicious software that is downloaded onto your computer.
-There are several types of malwares, including spyware, ransomware, and viruses.
-You can accidentally install malware by clicking on a broken link.
+- Malware – Malware is malicious software that is downloaded onto your computer.
+There are several types of malware, including spyware, ransomware, and viruses.
+You can even install malware by accident by clicking on a broken link.

 All these attacks expose different vulnerabilities your business may have.
 Unfortunately, it is hard to protect against them, but it is essential to try.
 Cyber insurance will help protect your business if you do experience a breach.